Abstract nouns in English: Usage, examples and exercises

 -phy

-Nouns ending in -phy are often used to refer to the arts or some social sciences.
+Nouns ending in -phy frequently denote the arts or certain social sciences.

 geography